robtherad/BC-Cache/ADV_120[BC]CacheTemplate.Altis/scripts/cache/readme.md

 0. Place the cache in the editor.
 Name the cache and place the following line in the initialization field of the cache: ```missionNamespace setVariable ["[NAMEOFCACHE]MarkVar","DISPLAYED NAME OF CACHE"];``` Make sure you replace `[NAMEOFCACHE]` with the name you gave the object you are using as a cache and `DISPLAYED NAME OF CACHE` with the name for the cache you want players to see.

-0. Now place markers in the editor that will be locations that the cache can spawn at.
+0. Now place markers in the editor that will be locations that the cache can spawn at. **Markers should be ICONS with an AXIS A and AXIS B size of 1**.
 Multiple caches should NOT share the same markers.
 The easiest way to create the markers is to create a single marker named after the cache and then copy it by pressing `CTRL` and `C` at the same time with it selected.
 Then press `CTRL` and `V` together to paste a copy of that marker with an underscore and a number after it.
 You can continue to paste the same marker over and over again to increment the number attached to the end.

 0. Open `objective_settings.sqf` and add the name of the cache variable to `_cacheArray`.